SeniorLiving.org is compensated when you click on the provider links listed on this page. This compensation does not impact our ratings or reviews.

 My grandma and I set up our Alexa Together account in just a few minutes.
 Before starting, you'll need a few things:

-My grandma didn't have an Alexa device, so we purchased an Echo Show 8.
+My grandma didn't have an Alexa device, so we purchased an Echo Show 8, which you can bundle with Alexa Together.
 Once you have everything you need, you or the person receiving support can initiate the setup process.
 In our case, I initiated setup following the steps below:

 Important Note: Alexa Together offers a Circle of Support feature, which allows up to 10 additional caregivers or loved ones to provide support.
 However, only one user can currently receive support.

 Watch the video below for a hands-on look at Alexa Together setup!

 After setup, I viewed the Alexa Together dashboard, which you can access from a smartphone.
 Think of the dashboard as the central hub of Alexa Together, where you can access features and adjust settings for your loved one.
 Here's how to view the Alexa Together dashboard:

 Once on the dashboard, you can make video or voice calls and send messages to your loved one's Echo device.
 You can also view the user's recent Alexa-related activities and access Remote Assist if your family member chooses to enable this feature.
 My grandma and I tested everything, and we'll get into the details below.